Teodoro Maniaci: Cinematography

 Charles Taylor from Salon said the cinematography of Party Monster "looks as atrocious as most digital video", though Maniaci was praised for the cinematography in Claire Dolan by its director Lodge Kerrigan, and by Ken Hollings from the British Film Institute.

 Maniaci has also done cinematography for many TV series, including Brotherhood, Allegiance, The Breaks and The Bold Type, and for several music videos and short films.

 When interviewed in 2000, Maniaci commented on the disparaging styles in his films, saying "you’d be hard-pressed to say there’s a single person behind them.
 They're all really different looking ...
 Claire Dolan, for instance, is an incredibly formal art film with very precise, almost geometric sort of chrome-and-glass photography.
 It’s very voyeuristic.
 Whereas in The Opportunists the camera is invisible.
 The shots are carefully chosen, but the film is not about the camerawork.
 It doesn't call attention to itself."
 Maniaci describes his work as "highly adaptive.
 I try to create a look that’s appropriate for each film.
 It’s not about me attaching myself [to a project] and it becoming about me.
 It’s about me becoming part of it – trying to figure out what that project wants to be."

 Maniaci received the Hamptons International Film Festival Cinematography Award for Searching for Paradise (2002).

+Maniaci will be one of the cinematographers for the 2024 TV series Fallout.